HuffPost: War Tore This Family Apart For A Decade. Now Trump Won’t Let Them Reunite.

 Call Us: 408.556.0600

-As the second largest refugee resettlement agency in Santa Clara County, JFS SV serves 200+ refugees annually with resettlement, pro-bono legal immigration clinic, vocational English training, job search assistance, case management, and emergency food assistance.
+As the second largest refugee resettlement agency in Santa Clara County, JFS SV serves 200+ refugees annually with resettlement, vocational English training, job search assistance, case management, and emergency food assistance.
 Our services to refugees have been funded through HIAS, County of Santa Clara, United Way Silicon Valley, Silicon Valley Community Foundation, other foundations and generous individuals.

 Funding for refugee services is in peril!
 Our refugee resettlement and Connections to Work programs depend on annual awards of over $300,000 for the past decade -- and these are no longer certain.